containernetworking/cni/CONTRIBUTING.md

 # How to Contribute

-appc is [Apache 2.0 licensed](LICENSE) and accepts contributions via GitHub pull requests.
+cni is [Apache 2.0 licensed](LICENSE) and accepts contributions via GitHub pull requests.
 This document outlines some of the conventions on development workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.